VaibhavArora13/VaibhavArora13/README.md

 - :student: I'm currently pursuing Post Graduate Diploma in Data Science

-- 🔭 I’m a Data Science Passionate, Love to find patterns and knowledge from a data, visualization pretty cool huh!
+- 🔭 I’m a Data Science Passionate, Love to find patterns and knowledge from a data, visualization

 - 👯 I’m looking to collaborate on *Open Sourced Projects* on **Machine Learning**